linkerd/website/linkerd.io/content/2.12/tasks/install-helm.md

 ```

 The following instructions use the `linkerd` repo.
 For installing an edge
-release, just replace with `linkerd-edge`.
+release, just replace with `linkerd-edge`, and add the `--devel` flag to all
+commands.

 ## Helm install procedure